 Nearby the falls, furnace and tunnel is the Kennerdell Overlook, which sits 302 feet above the Allegheny River.
 You’ll need to backtrack on Rockland Cranberry Road and turn left on Kennerdell Road to get to the overlook, about 4 miles west.

 The Oil Region is home to a couple of other overlooks that are too good to be, well, overlooked.
 Dennison Point Overlook, in the Kennerdell Tract of the Clear Creek State Forest has a 980 foot elevation and can be accessed on a five-mile loop hike.

 Use the west access by taking the Bullion/Pearl exit off of Route 8 and turn toward Pearl.
 Bear right at the Y and go north on Old Route 8.
 At the second right, take Dennison Run Road for 1.7 miles.
 Turn right onto DeWoody Road and drive 1.2 miles to the end.

-Murray’s Scenic View is a much easier overlook to access at the top of Grandview Road in Oil City, which just so happens to be next Fat Dogs (open seasonally), an eatery whose delicious offerings include Penn State Creamery ice cream.
+Murray’s Scenic View is a much easier overlook to access at the top of Grandview Road in Oil City, which just so happens to be next to Grandview Grille’s Fat Dogs (open seasonally), an eatery whose delicious offerings include pizzas, burgers, and ice cream sundaes.

 In communities as old as these, with such rich heritage and equally rich citizens, it shouldn’t be surprising that the Oil Region has some outstanding cemeteries, for those of you who like that sort of thing.